Agency Adoption Attorney in Peoria, Illinois

 Licensing and 501(c)(3) Status

 Every adoption agency in Illinois must be a licensed nonprofit corporation.
-225 ILCS 10/8.3(b) explicitly requires 501(c)(3) status.
+225 ILCS 10/8.3(a) explicitly requires 501(c)(3) status.
 This means the agency cannot be a for-profit business.
 Any surplus revenue must be reinvested in the mission (adoption services, counseling, training), not distributed to owners or shareholders.

 DCFS Oversight and Annual Reports